2006 Indy Japan 300: Post-race

 Castroneves performed his usual celebration of climbing the catch-fencing before driving to victory lane; he earned $176,100 in race winnings.
 After the race, Castroneves said: "These guys are unbelievable.
 We were fast from the very start this week, which is good because there wasn't a lot of practice time.
 But today was perfect, and the car was perfect, too.
 I said yesterday that I wanted to finish where we started, and I don't think it was ever in question.
 We were fast all day."
-Concering his emotional state entering the Month of May, Castroneves said: "It's too early to get emotional, to be honest.
+Concerning his emotional state entering the Month of May, Castroneves said: "It's too early to get emotional, to be honest.
 It's only third race of the season.
 I've been in this team, the guys know me, I know them.
 Just a matter of finally everything gets going towards to our direction."

 Runner-up finisher Wheldon humbly commented on his performance throughout the race: "It’s a reasonable result from a points standpoint.
 I just didn’t have enough for Hélio.
 At some points of the race I was very, very quick, and just tailed off at other points.
 All in all, it’s a great result.
 It would have been great to win three in a row.
 But it just wasn’t meant to be and we’ll move on to Indy."
 Kanaan, who finished third, talked about his unscheduled pit stop with less than 80 laps remaining: "I can't say it was a bad day finishing third, but it was a tough day.
 The team radioed that I might be losing air pressure in one of the rear tires and they asked how the car felt.
 I told them the car felt fine, but my head was beginning to get concerned, so we made the pit stop just to be safe.
 The Team 7-Eleven car was fast, but I don't know if we could have caught Helio, or not.
 We'll take our third here and maybe we can win the next one."